mCODE™: Minimal Common Oncology Data Elements

 Thank you for your interest in mCODE and cancer data interoperability.

-Available to access today for mCODE Version 0.9.1 Documentation: Conceptual Model Diagram, Data Dictionary, and FHIR Implementation Guide.
-We will add more information to this site as it becomes available.
+Available to access mCODE Version 1.0 Standard For Trial Use: Conceptual Model Diagram, Data Dictionary, and FHIR Implementation Guide.

 Implementing mCODE is a community-wide effort across all stakeholders and we welcome your feedback!